TheBookOfDale/thebookofdale.github.io/_posts/2025-10-03-power-bi-design-pp.md

 3. Use **brand colors** (from your theme JSON) for accents and section dividers.
 4. Keep it **minimal** — backgrounds should guide, not distract.
 5. Export the slide as a **PNG** and set it as the page background in Power BI.

 ---

+### Contoso Manufacturing Example

+For this example, we’ll design a sidebar to hold navigation buttons.
+Since each button is **48 px** tall, we’ll create a sidebar that’s **60 px wide** — large enough for usability without stealing too much canvas space.
+In PowerPoint:

+- **Draw a rectangle** 0.55 inches wide.
+- **Add a second rectangle** 0.13 inches wide alongside it.
+- **Fill each shape** with contrasting colors from your theme to create a two‑tone sidebar.
+- **Export the slide** as a PNG.
+In Power BI, open the **Format pane → Canvas background**, upload your PNG, and set **transparency = 0**.

+---